Skip to main content

-As we look towards the future of food innovation, Foodvalley predicts eight protein transition trends for the second half of the ‘roaring protein-twenties’, providing an exciting roadmap for industry transformation.
+As we look towards the future of food innovation, Foodvalley forecasts eight protein transition trends for the second half of the ‘roaring protein-twenties’, providing an exciting roadmap for industry transformation.
 Whether you’re a food innovator, sustainability advocate, or investor, these trends reveal a wealth of opportunities to reshape the protein landscape.
-Below, we unpack the highlights that we discussed during our TPC-community meeting and encourage you to dive deeper into each trend, indicating where you can provide a solution to accelerate.
+Below, we unpack the highlights and encourage you to explore each trend further, showcasing how you can contribute to acceleration alongside key partners from The Protein Community.

 1. Beyond Protein